mhmzdev/covid19-tracker-app/README.md

 It's a dedication to my closest friend who has been tested positive for COVID.
 Please take care of yourself and your family.
 Stay home, Stay Safe!

 A live trakcer for COVID19 stats across the Globe and my Home country Pakistan.
-It uses APIs so the data is live not static
+It uses APIs so the data is live.

 ## App Banner